UKEIAM/docker-bwHealthCloud/README.md

 Make sure that latest release files are in the project directory, as docker build will pick them up without downloading them.

+## Build images

+This project contains two files for use with frontend and backend `Frontend.Dockerfile` and `Backend.Dockerfile`.
+Both of them use build arguments to customize build on build time.

-## Frontend
+### Frontend

-To build the image for bwHealtCloud frontend, use the following command
+To build the image for bwHealthCloud frontend, use the following command

 ```
 docker build -t bwhc-frontend -f Frontend.Dockerfile .